RedisLabs/redislabs-docs/content/modules/redisjson/release-notes/redisjson-2.0-release-notes.md

 ### Headlines

 RedisJSON is a [high-performance JSON document store](https://redis.com/blog/redisjson-public-preview-performance-benchmarking/) that allows developers to build modern applications.
 It stores and processes JSON in-memory, supporting millions of operations per second with sub-millisecond response times.
-With the combination of `RediSearch`, native indexing, querying, and full-text search of JSON documents allows developers to create secondary indexes, and query data at lightning speed.
+The combination of `RediSearch`, native indexing, querying, and full-text search of JSON documents allows developers to create secondary indexes and query data at lightning speed.

 #### Indexing JSON documents

 Using [RediSearch](https://redisearch.io), it is now possible to [index, query, and search JSON documents](https://oss.redis.com/redisearch/master/Indexing_JSON/), gaining full-text search capabilities and document retrieving based on their content.

-To do so, you must install both modules, `RedisJSON` and `RediSearch` on the same database.
+To do so, you must install both modules, `RedisJSON` and `RediSearch`, on the same database.

 #### Support of JSON Path